SpiceyPy is currently supported on Mac, Linux, FreeBSD, and Windows systems.

 How to install from source (for bleeding edge updates)¶

 If you have used the pip or conda install commands above you do not need to do any of the following commands.
 Installing from source is intended for advanced users.
-Users on machines running Windows should take note that attempting to install from source will require software such as visual studio and additonal environment configuration.
-Given the complexity of this Windows users are highly encouraged to stick with the releases made available through PyPi/Anaconda Cloud.
+Users on machines running Windows should take note that attempting to install from source will require software such as visual studio and additional environment configuration.
+Given the complexity of this Windows users are highly encouraged to stick with the releases made available through PyPi/Conda-Forge.

 If you wish to install from source, first simply clone the repository by running the following in your favorite shell: